im-kaami/PSuP-Lab-Solutions/Lab02/README.md

 This folder contains C# implementations of the **Lab 02** tasks from the Problem Solving using Programming (PSuP) course.

+## Using loops, random numbers, and mathematical functions

 Each task is implemented using `#region` blocks inside a single file (`Lab02Solutions.cs`) for organized and collapsible navigation.
 The tasks primarily focus on control flow, loops, randomness, user input handling, and basic console interactions.

 ---